| Growing Up Wild A Mountain Ranch Childhood

 harnessed, petted, and brushed them.
 I loved them for the wild and free

 creatures they were until haying time tamed them into working horses.
+Riding on

 north to the sandstone bluffs, I brought my horse to a stop and peered into high